triggermesh/docs/docs/sources/azureactivitylogs.md

 }
 ```

-After the Service Principal is created and assigned suitable roles, take note of the following three informations:
+After the Service Principal is created and assigned suitable roles, take note of the following information:

 * **Tenant ID** and **Client ID** (see _Get values for signing in_)
 * **Client secret** (see _Certificates and secrets > Create a new application secret_)